Overview- In this article, you will see ways to reset google chrome on Windows 7,8,8.1 & 10 to fix the different issues with Google’s browser.

 Or press Shift + Command + G while you are on finder and type there /<Username> Library/Application Support/Google/Chrome/

-After deleting Default folder relaunch the Google Chrome and you will get a fresh Google Chrome.
+After deleting the Default folder relaunch the Google Chrome and you will get a fresh Google Chrome.

 Completely Uninstall Google Chrome on Mac OSx

-- First, close the Google Chrome and remove all background process from the utility manager.
+- First, close Google Chrome and remove all background processes from the utility manager.